openshift/oadp-operator/docs/config/resource_req_limits.md

 <h1 align="center">Resource Requests and Limits Customization</h1>
 <hr style="height:1px;border:none;color:#333;">

-### Setting resource limits and requests for Velero and Restic Pods
+### Setting resource limits and requests for Velero and Node Agent Pods

 In order to set specific resource(cpu, memory) `limits` and `requests` for the Velero pod, you need use the `configuration.velero.podConfig.resourceAllocations` specification field in